0xSero/partisia-docs/docs/node-operations/run-a-baker-node.md

 ## Register your node

-Registration is done on the node via the `node-register.sh` script.
+Registration of the node via the `node-register.sh` script.
 The registration ensures that your account and tokens are associated with your node.
 It also creates a profile with public information about your node.

 ???+ note